 I wrote this guide assuming that you’ll be staying in Waikiki during your trip.
 However, you’ll be able to modify it to fit the destination you’re staying in!

 Do I Need to Rent a Car During my Trip to Oahu?

 The short answer?
 Yes.
 You need to rent a car in Oahu to explore all the island has to offer.
+In fact, not renting a car is one of the biggest mistakes to avoid when traveling to Hawaii!
 However, you don’t need to have a vehicle for every day during your trip.

 We rented a car for three days out of our five days spent on the island.
 We felt three days with the car gave us the perfect opportunity to see the best of what the island had to offer!